jaynipha/hotel-mgt/README.md

 ```

-### sign up as an admin so you can have access to all the API
+### sign up as an admin so you can have access to all the API.

 POST http://localhost:4000/api/v1/auth/sign-up
 the schema model for signing up is: